mmzeeman/hedgy/README.md

-# Elli Machine
+# Hedgy

-Elli Machine, another flavor of web(z)machine
+Hedgy, another flavor of web(z)machine

 *work in progress*

 ## Introduction

-Elli Machine is a webmachine implementation on top of the Elli webserver.
-The main idea of Elli Machine is to have a higher level http api on top of a fast and modular http webserver.
+Hedgy is a webmachine implementation on top of the Elli webserver.
+The main idea of Hedgy is to have a higher level http api on top of a fast and modular http webserver.
 All header and body handling is done with binaries.
-Elli Machine does not do any logging, set server name headers, as this can be handled by specialized Elli middleware.
+Hedgy does not do any logging, set server name headers, as this can be handled by specialized Elli middleware.

 ## Controllers

 Controllers are modules with a set of functions which you can use to define the behaviour of your web service.
-Elli Machine takes care of the protocol handling.
+Hedgy takes care of the protocol handling.
 Controllers are similar to webmachine resources.

 ```erlang
 init(Exchange, Args) -> {ok, Context}